NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Issues and Justifications

-Urbanization has long been focused on excluding the natural world, leaning on man-made infrastructure, technology, and ingenuity to create an optimal space for humans to gather, create, and thrive.
+Urbanization has historically aimed to exclude the natural world, leaning on man-made infrastructure, technology, and ingenuity to create an optimal space for humans to gather, create, and thrive.
 However, the near total exclusion of green spaces, food production, and non-human habitat have introduced fundamental, systematic weaknesses into cities that urbanites are now seeking to address.
-Over the last two decades, interest in urban ecosystem service initiatives have proliferated in cities nationwide and are viewed as promising pathways for shrinking food deserts, increasing local and regional biodiversity, and buffering negative impacts from changing patterns in regional temperature and precipitation.
-Yet, many of these perceived ecosystem service benefits cities use to justify investments and structural changes are derived from assumptions based on non-urban ecosystem and agricultural systems, or on urban-based findings from a specific location, neither of which may adequately capture the benefits and trade-offs of urban ecosystem investments when translated to different locations.
-In response, new research foci and methodologies aimed at addressing these problems have exploded across the US, making major headway in our understanding of urban ecosystem services.
-New knowledge is being generated in hundreds of urban locations, but efforts to align evaluation metrics to better compare results across locations and build nationwide research networks to tackle challenging issues and synthesize findings for advancing the field of urban ecosystem services are currently lacking [1] [2].
-These research gaps are confirmed by stakeholder input highlighting that fragmented data systems and lack of cross-city knowledge synthesis are major barriers to effective decision-making and long-term planning.
+Over the last two decades, interest in urban agriculture and ecosystem service initiatives have proliferated in cities nationwide and are viewed as promising pathways for shrinking food deserts, increasing local and regional biodiversity, and buffering negative impacts from changing patterns in regional temperature and precipitation.
+Yet, our understanding of how best to re-integrate the "green” world into urban environments is nascent.
+First, many perceived benefits used by cities to justify investments and structural changes to support urban agriculture and green space are derived from assumptions based on non-urban ecosystem and agricultural systems, or on urban-based findings from a specific location, neither of which may adequately capture the benefits and trade-offs of urban systems will face.
+Second, we know that relevant research has been generated in hundreds of urban locations but efforts to align evaluation metrics to better synthesize and compare results across locations related to the benefits and challenges of integrating agriculture and related ecosystem services into our urban landscapes is lacking.
+[1] [2]

 NRSP12 is conceived as a research coordination and acceleration network.
-It will directly address the gaps and barriers identified above by focusing on urban research problem areas and providing supporting infrastructure for collaboration and synthesis.
-In the sections below, we outline the major research priority areas that structure this project, followed by the plan of work detailing how integrated research networks and a NRSP data hub will be created and managed to synthesize and accelerate our understanding of urban ecosystem services, and how we intend to track and evaluate the success of our network activities and outcomes.
-This integrated approach is justified by the breadth of urban challenges: urban areas are diverse, complex, and vary greatly from one another, and interdisciplinary approaches are needed to tackle issues like urban climate resilience or food security.
-By pooling resources and expertise across the national LGU network, NRSP12 will accelerate our understanding and knowledge of urban systems by synthesizing existing information and encouraging collaboration to address promising new research areas to inform our practical capacity to improve urban quality of life, in alignment with the LGU system’s mission to serve all communities.
+It will directly address the gaps and barriers identified above by focusing on select research problem areas and providing supporting infrastructure for collaboration and synthesis.
+In the sections below, we outline the major research priority areas that structure this project, followed by the plan of work detailing how integrated research nodes (IRNs) and a NRSP data hub will be created and managed to synthesize and accelerate our understanding of urban agricultural and ecosystem services, and how we intend to track and evaluate the success of our network activities and outcomes.
+This integrated approach is justified by the breadth of urban challenges: urban areas are diverse, complex, and vary greatly from one another, and interdisciplinary approaches are needed to tackle issues like urban climate resilience and food security.
+By pooling resources and expertise across the national LGU network, NRSP12 will accelerate our understanding and knowledge of urban systems by synthesizing existing information and encouraging collaboration to explore new research areas that inform our practical capacity to improve urban quality of life, in alignment with the LGU system’s mission to serve all communities.

 Prerequisite Criteria